devansh-lodha/bare-bones-ml/README.md

 ## Project Roadmap & What's Inside?

 This repository contains both the library code for each model and the corresponding notebooks.
+A more readable version of the project is put up on my [blog](https://devansh-lodha.github.io/blog/) as a series of posts.

 ### Part 1: From Scratch
 This phase covers the creation of a complete deep learning library from scratch.